yukia18/srcnn-keras/README.md

 ## Usage
 ### Train
 `python train.py`
 To conduct using GPU is recommended.
-There is a pretrained model in './model' in my environment, so you don't have to train model.
+There is a pretrained model in './model', so you don't have to train model.
 ### Test
 `python test.py`
 Outputs are restored in './result'.
 If you want to try super resolution to your own images, please put them in './test'.